 Mentoring is its own reward.
-Whether it’s described as giving back, raising up others, doing the right thing.
+Whether it’s described as giving back, raising up others, or doing the right thing.
 Altruism makes you feel good and makes the world a better place.
 Nevertheless, it should not be forgotten that there are also some tangible benefits to the mentor and their career.
 Here are just a few of the ways that helping others will also be helping you.

-As a mentor your role is to guide your mentee through the perils of the workplace and help them become the best professionals they can be.
+As a mentor, your role is to guide your mentee through the perils of the workplace and help them become the best professionals they can be.
 To do this requires motivating and teaching them, knowing when to push them and when to hold back, choosing the most appropriate advice at the right time.
 It can be a tough process but one that will grow you just as much as the mentee.
 You will learn how to communicate more efficiently, take into account different perspectives, and provide inspiration.
-All skills necessary for effective leadership.
+All skills are necessary for effective leadership.

-This can be a much undervalued part of mentoring but one that can deliver the biggest benefits.
+This can be a much-undervalued part of mentoring but one that can deliver the biggest benefits.
 As you gain experience in any field you tend to get stuck in your ways, becoming comfortable with the same old methods.
 Shaking this up is vital to continued dynamism and growth.
 Mentoring does this by exposing you to radically different perspectives as mentees come from a range of different backgrounds.
 Furthermore, being new to the field means a fresh pair of eyes on an old problem.
 You may be giving the mentee your experience but they may be giving you a new solution.

 It is always useful to have some numbers to back up a point.
 When we say that mentoring provides you career advancement it is not just empty words.
 According to Forbes in 2011 mentors were: